Microsoft Corporation (MSFT): These Numbers Show Where NASDAQ:MSFT Stock Is Going Next

 Microsoft Corporation (MSFT) Insider Activity

 A total of 14 insider transactions have happened at Microsoft Corporation (MSFT) in the last six months, with sales accounting for 7 and purchases happening 7 times.
-The most recent transaction is an insider sale by Hood Amy,the company’sEVP, Chief Financial Officer.
-SEC filings show that Hood Amy sold 75,351 shares of the company’s common stock on Sep 02 at a price of $259.47 per share for a total of $19.55 million.
-Following the sale, the insider now owns 0.45 million shares.
+The most recent transaction is an insider sale by Capossela Christopher C,the company’sEVP, Chief Marketing Officer.
+SEC filings show that Capossela Christopher C sold 5,000 shares of the company’s common stock on Sep 12 at a price of $266.25 per share for a total of $1.33 million.
+Following the sale, the insider now owns 0.11 million shares.

 Microsoft Corporation (MSFT): Who are the competitors?